SOTIF-AVLab/DOTL/README.md

 </div>

 ## Demo and instructions
 We provide the monitoring program code of highway and intersection related rules written in MATLAB.
 At the same time, we also provide a visualization program of the relevant data set, so that the compliance monitoring results of vehicles in the data set can be replayed.
+Please see the [Highway_Vis_tool](https://github.com/SOTIF-AVLab/Digitalization-of-regulations/tree/main/Highway_Vis_tool) or [Intersection_Vis_tool](https://github.com/SOTIF-AVLab/Digitalization-of-regulations/tree/main/Intersection_Vis_tool) to get more detailed information about them.

 A demo video of the monitoring visualization of highway dataset can be viewed on [Youtube](https://youtu.be/s39px3G_MT8) or [BiliBili](https://www.bilibili.com/video/BV1JV4y1u7AW/?vd_source=682b18deece45270539ce306454dc47f).